 But we don’t know much about how we are going to share this survey and effectively collect feedback.

 Let’s start by answering a simple question, yet very important for the future: where are my customers most active?

 - Physical touchpoint

-Answering this simple question will help me make the shot on the most valuable channel I should double down on.
+Answering this simple question will help you make the shot on the most valuable channel you should double down on.

-In other words, you will pick one of the below ways to target your customers:
+In other words, you will pick one of the ways mentioned below to target your customers:

 - Online (On-site widget, embedded surveys)